ThuyKat/genai-learning-journey/day1 - Basic Prompting LLM/README.md

 ```

 ## Key Takeaways
-Certainly—here’s your **previous Key Takeaways section with consolidated points** in Markdown format, ready to copy into your README.md:

-***

-## Key Takeaways

 - Improved Gemini API output structure by grouping reasoning, code, and result fields into a single object (`result`).
 - Ensured code outputs were saved in `.json` (for data analysis) and formatted in `.md` (for optimal readability).